 Jessie locks her hypermobile elbow joints and bends her back more than usual.
 Her hips are also abducted more than usual ie her thighs are wide apart.

 Together these ways of moving make it difficult for her to push up onto all fours.

-The widely abducted position of the hips makes it difficult for hip to sit erect and may also lead to tightness in the hip muscles.
+The widely abducted position of the hips makes it difficult for him to sit erect and may also lead to tightness in the hip muscles.

 Low muscle tone and joint hypermobility

 Infants who appear to be floppy and have hypermobile joints are often given a diagnosis of low muscle tone.
 The term muscle tone refers to the muscles' readiness for action.
 This readiness for action depends on the sensitivity of the stretch receptors in the muscles.
 If the sensitivity to stretch is very low the muscles are slow to respond and they appear to be weak and floppy.